MarenS/woodle_backend/readme.md

     Method:             POST
     RequestHeader:      content-type:application/json
     RequestBody:        {"email":"$email","password":"$password"}
-    Response:           Status 200, if E-Mail and Password are correct; else Status 404?
+    Response:           Status 200, if E-Mail and Password are correct
     Implemented:        NO
     Details:            Login with E-Mail and Password.